andro2157/DiscordTokenProtector/README.md

 * By removing these directories, Discord cannot store any local settings.
 Meaning that all of your client-specific settings will be removed each time you start Discord. (eg. keybinds, default audio device, ...)\
-**BUT**, all of the server-sided settings are still saved. (users descriptions, language, dark mode, ...)
+**BUT**, all of the server-side settings are still saved. (users descriptions, language, dark mode, ...)

 * Discord canary might not work properly.
-These builds doesn't support handoff login.
+These builds don't support handoff login.

-* Again, this is a project in development, you might face some unstabilities (crash, discord not launching, ...).
+* Again, this is a project in development, and you might face some instabilities (crash, discord not launching, ...).
 Please report these issues on this repo.

-* Some anti-virus flags DiscordTokenProtector because it can start with Windows, and that it can inject payload into Discord.
+* Some anti-virus flags DiscordTokenProtector because it can start with Windows and it can inject payload into Discord.
 These activities are suspicious for AVs.
 I provided builds without the auto-startup, it reduces the amount of false-flag.

 * DiscordTokenProtector doesn't seem to work well on Windows 7